st-tu-dresden/inloop/README.md

    `./support/scripts/macos_setup.sh` (macOS).

 3. Run `make init` and `make loaddb` to bootstrap your local development environment.
+   For macOS, you'll need to `export LDFLAGS="-L/usr/local/opt/openssl/lib"` and `export CPPFLAGS="-I/usr/local/opt/openssl/include"` before running `make init`, otherwise the build of the `psycopg2` library will fail.

 4. Start and monitor the development web server and huey workers with `pipenv run honcho start`.